baadillahnabil/aia-test-fe/README.md

 #### How to Serve:

-> You can just launch the Frontend by using this url `https://aia-test-fe.now.sh/` **BUT YOU STILL NEED TO SERVE YOUR BACKEND LOCALLY!**
+> You can just launch the Frontend by using this url `https://aia-test-fe.now.sh/`

 1. clone this repo
 2. install dependencies by running `yarn`